westdart/ar_osc_amqinterconnect/README.md

     external_host: "<amq interconnect route endpoint>",
     wayPointPatterns: [<list of wapoint patterns handled by this instance>],
-    incomingAddressList: [<List of incomming addresses handled by this instance>],
+    incomingAddressList: [<List of incomming addresses handled by this instance>], }
-    sendToDLAOnNoRoute: '<whether to send no addressable messages to the dead letter queue (true|false)>' }
 ```